Cynthia Lennon: Drugs

 Cynthia knew her husband took drugs like Preludin, and regularly smoked cannabis, but thought of them as not being very dangerous.
 On 27 March 1965, at a dinner party given by a dentist, John Riley, the Lennons, Harrison, and Boyd were given LSD without their knowledge.
 Although told not to leave the house, Harrison drove them to various nightclubs, with Riley following them by taxi.
 At the Ad Lib club, they thought the lift up to the club was on fire and started screaming, before finally crawling out of the lift for which Mick Jagger, Marianne Faithfull, and Starr were waiting.
 Harrison later drove them back home in Boyd's Mini Cooper at no more than 10 mph, as he was also feeling the effects of the drug.
 They stayed up all night at Kenwood, experiencing the full effects of their first LSD trip.

 Lennon then started taking LSD on a regular basis in addition to his daily use of cannabis.
 After much encouragement from him, Cynthia agreed to try LSD one more time, but the adverse effects were the same.
 Although she said at the time she would never take the drug again, she relented and took it for the last time a few weeks later, on the way to a party at Epstein's country house in Warbleton, East Sussex.
 Although she hated the psychological effects of the drug, from this point she could see the change taking place in her husband: "It was like living with someone who had just discovered religion ...
-Tensions, bigotry, and bad temper were replaced by understanding and love".
-In 1970, Lennon confessed he had probably taken LSD one thousand times since 1965, saying: "I used to just eat it all the time".
+Tensions, bigotry, and bad temper were replaced by understanding and love."
+In 1970, Lennon confessed that he had probably taken LSD one thousand times since 1965, saying: "I used to just eat it all the time."
 In the decades ahead, Cynthia would always maintain that John's drug use was the beginning of the end for the couple.

 By 1967, Lennon's aggressive edges from his childhood had disappeared, and he spent considerable amounts of time sitting in his sunroom or garden and daydreaming for hours on end.
 He became somewhat uncommunicative towards most people, including Cynthia (but not with the other Beatles, who had an almost unspoken ability to understand one another).
 Cynthia once complained, saying: "What I'd like is a holiday of our own ...
-John, Julian and me".
+John, Julian and me."
 Lennon replied with, "OK, I know, we'll all retire to a little cottage on a cliff in Cornwall, all right?"
 Then adding, "No, I've got these bloody songs to write.
 I have to work, to justify living."
 She understood his temperament, but felt frustrated at never having developed her own career by using her art college background.